bsolomon1124/misc/azure/azure_notes.md

 - China East, China North: Available through a unique partnership between Microsoft and 21Vianet
     - Microsoft does not directly maintain the data centers

-[Azure Germany](https://azure.microsoft.com/en-us/global-infrastructure/germany/): a physically isolated Azure instance that meets strict EU requirements
+[Azure Germany](https://azure.microsoft.com/en-us/global-infrastructure/germany/): a physically isolated Azure instance that meets strict EU requirements.

 - Controlled by a German data trustee
 - Designed for organizations doing business in Germany and the EU that need a high level of security and compliance